 Three Focus Areas

 We explore practices in three areas: mindfulness, fitness, and diet.
-We’ll show you how how to practice, while explaining the theology and science behind the practice.
-The goal is to deepen your relationship with God while providing tools for healthy living, and resilience against anxiety and depression.
+We’ll show you how to practice, while explaining the theology and science behind it all.
+The goal is to deepen your relationship with God while providing tools for healthy living and resilience against anxiety and depression.

 Typically known as contemplation, this tradition goes back almost 2,000 years.
-Explore contemporary Centering Prayer and other forms of conventional prayer that helps exercise the mind and reduce stress.
+Explore contemporary Centering Prayer and other forms of conventional prayer that help exercise the mind and reduce stress.

-Christian Dieting is called fasting and it doesn’t mean you stop eating.
+A Christian diet is called fasting and it doesn’t mean you stop eating.
 But it does mean you occasionally restrict your intake of meat and dairy.
 We’ll look at the health benefits, theology, and practices of this ancient tradition.